 Cutting out the ‘extras’

-Use our cost of moving house calculator to work out how much it will cost for you to move house
+Use our moving cost calculator to work out how much it will cost for you to move house

 Moving back with your parents

-Shop around for the best short-term savings accounts
+Shop around for the best savings accounts